sreenadhtg/Laravel-starter-kit/README.md

-credential - admin@test.com/qwerty
+1. create virtual host to root

-databasedump - laraveltest.sql
+2. Create database with laraveltest.sql and credential is admin@test.com/qwerty